Icinga/icinga-doc/markdown/en/configido.md

 **Core**

-The configuration starts with setting up the directive "broker\_options" in `icinga.cfg`{.filename}.
+The configuration starts with setting up the directive "broker\_options" in `icinga.cfg`.
 In most cases this value is already present in the file but may have to be activated (by removing the leading hash sign).